WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 * L3 ActorDefinition compatible with the SGPersona profile
 * Updated Personas ValueSet, if a new persona is defined.
 This should be submitted for validation
+* Narrative page listing the Personas
+  * TO DO: What to do with this?
+How is it published in L3?
+Table?
+Will add dependencies from tooling.

 #### **Activities:**